 When and Where Will It Be Held?
-The Regional Science and Engineering Fair will be held March 8 and 9, 2013, in Arnett Hall on West Liberty’s main campus.
-Students in grades 6 – 12 will compete for category awards, special awards, and an opportunity to go to the Intel International Science and Engineering Fair, a Program of the Society for Science & the Public in Phoenix, Arizona, May 12-17, 2013.
+The Regional Science and Engineering Fair will be held February 27 and 28, 2015, in Arnett Hall on West Liberty’s main campus.
+Students in grades 6 – 12 will compete for category awards, special awards, and an opportunity to go to the Intel International Science and Engineering Fair, a Program of the Society for Science & the Public.

 The Senior Division Grand Prize Winner receives, in addition to numerous category and special awards, an all-expense-paid trip to the Intel International Science and Engineering Fair where they will compete for $1.4 million in scholarships and cash prizes at the International Fair.
 A second Regional Fair competitor will receive an all-expense-paid trip to the International Fair as an observer.